Support workspace review

-ChatBot.com review: broader support workspace, not just a bot widget.
+ChatBot.com review: a support workspace, not just a bot widget.

-ChatBot.com is worth checking when you want AI agent support, live chat, shared inbox, ticketing, workflows, and a WordPress widget path in one Text workspace.
+ChatBot.com is worth checking when AI agent support, live chat, shared inbox, ticketing, workflows, and a WordPress widget path belong in one workspace.
 It is less ideal if you only need the simplest trained website bot.

 ChatBot.com belongs on the shortlist when the job is bigger than a small FAQ widget.
-The current product is presented as ChatBot by Text, with AI agent support, live chat, shared inbox and ticketing, workflows, visitor tracking, reporting, and a WordPress widget path.
+What you are really evaluating is the support suite around ChatBot.com: AI agent support, live chat, shared inbox and ticketing, workflows, visitor tracking, reporting, and a WordPress widget path.

 The tradeoff is scope.
 If you only need a simple chatbot trained on site pages, FastBots may be cleaner.
-If your WooCommerce decision depends on native catalog sync, order lookup, cart edits, or account actions, the current source checks do not support those claims for ChatBot.com.
+If your WooCommerce decision depends on native catalog sync, order lookup, cart edits, or account actions, the product pages and docs we checked do not support those claims for ChatBot.com.

 Best for